Volunteering at The Dell Cheetah Centre

 The Dell Cheetah Centre has mobile phone reception.
 South African pay-as-go SIM card for your mobile or cell phone can be purchased at the airport or in Parys (please ensure your phone has been unlocked and will accept other SIM cards).
 We recommend Vodacom for the best coverage.

-Wi-Fi access is available throughout the house and can be purchased for ZAR100 per fortnight.
-Internet can also be accessed on the desktop located in the lounge.
+Wi-Fi access is available throughout the house and can be purchased for ZAR100 per week.
+Internet can also be accessed on the desktop.

 Volunteers are provided with a laundry basket in their room.
 The housekeeping staff does laundry on Mondays, Wednesdays and Fridays.
 Volunteers who wish to do their own laundry will have to hand wash it.

 A staff member does the grocery shopping for the Project approximately twice a week.

 Due to the pretty remote location of the farm, Volunteers do not have daily access to town.
 However, a trip to Parys is scheduled every Monday so you can buy "luxury" food items (candies, biscuits, soft drinks...) or toiletries which are not considered as part as the normal supply.
 Town trips are charged ZAR50 per person.

 Basic amenities such as cash machine, bank, post office, pharmacy, supermarket, restaurant can be found in Parys.
 However, please note that there is no currency exchange, therefore South African Rands should be purchased prior to your stay.

 There is a doctor's surgery in town, and an excellent trauma centre in Vanderbijlpark, approximately 50 minutes away.

 Any duty is always carried out under the necessary supervision and assistance of a staff member.